Becky M. is a senior marketing manager in Boston, Massachusetts.

 But somehow, my dad made it through the weekend.

-He asked us to find a quiet facility where he could spend his last days in peace and my sisters, and I made pleading phone calls to find him a hospice center in Fall River, Massachusetts where he grew up.
+He asked us to find a quiet facility where he could spend his last days in peace.
+My sisters and I made pleading phone calls to find him a hospice center in Fall River, Massachusetts where he grew up.
 We brought him there when he wasn’t supposed to be alive for more than another week.
 We sat around my dad’s bedside as he gave his final wishes, said his loving goodbyes, and closed his eyes to rest peacefully.

 But he did not die then.
 He lived another month.
 It was the worst 4 weeks of my life.